Life in Hong Kong Is Harder Than Ever – Unless You’re a Tycoon

 “Hong Kong is a fascinating case examine, wherein profits are sheltered from the opposition at the same time as hard work can not easily arrange,” stated Emmanuel Saez, an economics professor at the University of California, Berkeley, who often collaborates with Thomas Piketty, the French economist who wrote “Capital in the Twenty-First Century.”
 “This results in very excessive inequality.”

-Even deep-pocketed foreign organizations have the problem breaking in.
+Even deep-pocketed foreign organizations have a problem with breaking in.
 French grocery store giant Carrefour SA spent four years trying to construct a Hong Kong footprint earlier than leaving behind the city in 2000, bringing up the problem of obtaining shop locations.
 That’s not a problem for the two dominant grocery store chains, Wellcome and ParknShop, which are subsidized using their figure corporations: Jardines and CK Hutchison Holdings Ltd.

 Internet practitioner.
 Twitter expert.
 Analyst.
 Communicator.
 Thinker.
 Coffee advocate.